-Just got your new HD TV and ready to install it on the wall just to find out there are no studs in the wall or the studs are too far for your TV mounting bracket?
+Just got your new HD TV and are you ready to install it on the wall, only to find out there are no studs in the wall or the studs are too far for your TV mounting bracket?

-The quickest option is to use a piece of ¾” plywood that can run across the distance between the two studs.
-Secure the ply to both studs and attach the TV mount on top.
+The quickest option is to use a wooden board that can run across the distance between the two studs.
+Secure the board to both studs and attach the TV mount on top.
 You can also purchase a larger mount as an even easier option.

 Let’s get your TV mounted step by step.

 The fact is that most TV mounts don’t support the standard stud centers.
-If you have discovered your studs but they are too far apart, you really have a few options:
+If you have discovered your studs and they are too far apart, don’t worry; you can still install your TV easily.
+You have a few options as below:

-Firstly, note that if the far distance between the stud spacing is due to trying to mount the TV over a fireplace, then you should consider mounting the Tv elsewhere.
-For one, mounting the Tv too high can cause neck strain and the heat may damage your TV and drastically shorten its life.
+Firstly, note that if the large distance between the stud spacing is due to trying to mount the TV over a fireplace, then you should consider mounting the TV elsewhere.
+For one, mounting the TV too high can cause neck strain, and the heat may damage your TV and drastically shorten its life.

 If not, continue reading.